Vegetarians in Paradise/Vegetarian/Vegan Halloween Party Menu

 1. Combine 1 cup (240 ml) of the grape juice, kiwis, and ginger in the blender and blend until the kiwis and ginger are completely pureed, about 1 full minute.
 Add the remaining white grape juice and blend briefly.
 Then transfer the green liquid to a 3-quart (3 liter) saucepan.

 3. Strain the beverage, pressing on the pulp to extract all the juice.
 Serve in 4-ounce (120 ml) punch cups.
-Makes about 4 servings.

 Proportions for 20 servings:

 Follow the same procedure as above, then mull in a 10 to 12-quart stockpot.
 For serving a crowd, strain the beverage into a punch bowl, pressing on the pulp to extract all the juice.
-Serve with 4-ounce (120 ml) punch cups.
+Serve in 4-ounce (120 ml) punch cups.

 Hummus has become such a household word it's unusual to meet someone who's never heard of it.
 Creative cooks have added many unique touches to this traditional Middle Eastern appetizer, like eggplant, sun-dried tomatoes, chiles, and spices.
 But avocado is a new innovation that gives the hummus a pleasing richness and a tinge of green that's perfect for the Halloween table.